 The Pirates open the fall portion of their 2012-13 schedule at the Tar Heel Intercollegiate

 The Pirates will make first time appearances in six tournaments this season

 Men's golf head coach Press McPhaul and senior Harold Varner talk about qualifying for the NCAA Championship.

-Regarded as one of the best recruiters and talent developers in the country, Press McPhaul is in his sixth season as the head men's golf coach at East Carolina.
+Regarded as one of the best recruiters and talent developers in the country, the 2013-14 season will mark Press McPhaul's eighth season as the head men's golf coach at East Carolina.

-During his first five seasons at East Carolina, McPhaul has coached three first-team All-Conference USA performers, three second-team selections as well as a trio of all-freshman team players.
-He also tutored Markus Leandersson, who became the first ECU golfer to receive Academic All-America honors in 2009.
+During his first seven seasons at East Carolina, McPhaul has coached four first-team All-Conference USA performers, four second-team selections as well as a trio of all-freshman team players.
+He also tutored Markus Leandersson, who became the first ECU golfer to Academic All-America honors in 2009.

-The Pirates have won six tournament titles over the past five seasons with seven players capturing individual medalist honors.
+The Pirates have won seven tournament titles over the past seven seasons with eight players capturing individual medalist honors.